“Think lightly of yourself and deeply of the world.”

 Focusing on functional movement patterns and resolving movement dysfunction is a fascinating obsession that I have been studying for years.

-I currently hold specialized certifications with the National Academy of Sports Medicine (NASM); am a Functional Anatomy (FRC) Functional Range Conditioning Mobility Specialist; am certified in The Integrative Corrective Exercise Approach; am certified as a Precision Nutrition PN1 nutritional coach; and am a certified Bioforce Conditioning Coach.
+As a lifelong learner, I have earned specialized certifications with the National Academy of Sports Medicine (NASM); am a Functional Anatomy (FRC) Functional Range Conditioning Mobility Specialist; am certified in The Integrative Corrective Exercise Approach; am certified as a Precision Nutrition PN1 nutritional coach; as well as a certified Bioforce Conditioning Coach.

 Additionally, I am a competitive Muay Thai, Mixed Martial Arts, and Brazilian Jiu Jitsu athlete.